 Condominiums are pretty straightforward when it comes to residential integration.
 Basically, the people who live there can decide to either mingle or stay inside as they please.
 Because everything is presented to them within their units, they have little reason to leave them and so spend most of their time indoors.

-Fitness areas and community clubs also allow for easy opportunities for interactions.
-People there are encouraged to socialize with others, thus promoting the culture of having an involved community.
+Fitness areas and community clubs are also opportunities for socail interactions.
+People are encouraged to socialize with others, thus promoting the culture unity and harmony despite their racial and religious diversity.

-One of the most decisive factors when it comes to choosing between a condominium and an HDB unit comes down to price and size.
+One of the most decisive factors when it comes to choosing between a condominium and an HDB Flat comes down to price and size.

 With all the perks that come with it, condominium units are understandably at a premium.
-It commands a higher asking price for the same amount of space any other HDB would have, and for good reason – condominiums are built on the tenets of luxury, comfort, and privacy.
+It commands a higher asking price for the same amount of space any other HDB Flat would have.
+And for good reason – condominiums are built on the tenets of luxury, comfort, and privacy.
 When buying a unit, you’re not just going for the unit itself, but also the meticulously crafted environment in which it stands.